Black Owned Businesses in Ithaca

 “We were really aiming to create a bar, but the food took over,” says Ashton.
 The menu under head chef Patrick Fields changes seasonally and shows off influences “from Wisconsin to Jamaica to Mexico and back to Upstate New York” but always remains true to its local ingredients and vegetarian foundations—though the bestseller is, ironically, the burger.
 “It’s the beef,” Ashton explains.
 Sales really took off after the kitchen switched to meat from Autumn’s Harvest, a regional farm with humanely raised, grass-fed animals.
 (The vegetarian version is made with the plant-based Impossible Burger.)
 But the bar side hasn’t been neglected: the long list of bottled beers and rotating drafts puts on display what New York breweries have to offer.
 The team hopes to expand Northstar’s outdoor dining options to keep bringing the community together, especially in challenging times.

-Additional black owned businesses and points of interest include:
+Additional black owned businesses or points of interest include:

 - Rootwork Herbals